ZeeSpire/zss-afk-site/_posts/en/2023-02-25-lecce-a-baroque-gem-in-salento.markdown

 ---
 Lecce is located in the Salento region, 150 kilometers from Bari, 40 kilometers from Gallipoli, and 45 kilometers from Otranto.
 Gallipoli and Otranto are two seaside towns worth visiting.
 It is also 25 kilometers from the coast of the Adriatic Sea and 35 kilometers from the coast of the Ionian Sea.
 So it can represent a good starting point for exploring the "heel" of Italy.

 We went there by car and because the access to the historic center is restricted and because we wanted to find a parking space as easily as possible, we opted to stay outside the old city center.
-We stayed the night in this cute apartment, [LuxAttico B&B](https://www.booking.com/hotel/it/luxattico-b-amp-b.en-gb.html?aid=7913345&no_rooms=1&group_adults=2){:target="_blank"}, owned by Maria Luisa who was an amazing host and gave us lots of recommendations on what to see in the city or where to eat.
+We stayed the night in this cute apartment, [LuxAttico B&B](https://www.booking.com/hotel/it/luxattico-b-amp-b.en-gb.html?aid=7913345&no_rooms=1&group_adults=2){:target="_blank" rel="nofollow"}, owned by Maria Luisa who was an amazing host and gave us lots of recommendations on what to see in the city or where to eat.

 {% responsive_image path: assets/images/posts/lecce/lecce-luxattico.webp alt: "Lecce LuxAttico B&B" %}